Alcohol Intoxication

 You have substance use disorder.

 - Ask your health care provider if alcohol is safe for you.
-If your health care provider allows you to drink alcohol, limit how much you have.
-You may drink:
+If your health care provider allows you to drink alcohol, limit how much you have to:

 -